clef-men/article_tmc/popl25-author-response.md

 > - I'm not sure whether using SimulIris for something it hadn't been
 >   used for before really qualifies as a contribution.

-Iris has had a profound impact on the research in program verificatino because it makes reasoning on higher-order, impure programs much, much easier than what we could do before, thanks to the addition of logical modalities/connectives to conveniently reason about non-termination,
+Iris has had a profound impact on the research in program verification because it makes reasoning on higher-order, impure programs much, much easier than what we could do before, thanks to the addition of logical modalities/connectives to conveniently reason about non-termination,